drduh/YubiKey-Guide/README.md

 The output will display any problems with your key in red text.
 If everything is green, your key passes each of the tests.
 If it is red, your key has failed one of the tests.

-> hokey may warn (orange text) about cross certification for the authentication key.
-GnuPG [Signing Subkey Cross-Certification](https://gnupg.org/faq/subkey-cross-certify.html) documentation has more detail on cross certification, and gpg v2.2.1 notes "subkey <keyid> does not sign and so does not need to be cross-certified". hokey may also indicate a problem (red text) with `Key expiration times: []` on the primary key (see [Note #3](#notes) about not setting an expiry for the primary key).
+hokey may warn (orange text) about cross certification for the authentication key.
+GnuPG [Signing Subkey Cross-Certification](https://gnupg.org/faq/subkey-cross-certify.html) documentation has more detail on cross certification, and version 2.2.1 notes "subkey <keyid> does not sign and so does not need to be cross-certified".

+hokey may also indicate a problem (red text) with `Key expiration times: []` on the primary key - see [Note #3](#notes).

 # Export secret keys